Year of entry 2024

 Full entry requirements

-You’ll be trained in data collection and analysis and will refine your research skills in a research project and through hands-on field training.
+You’ll be trained in a wide range of data collection and analysis methods and will refine your research skills through research projects and hands-on field training.

 Why study at Leeds:

-- Take advantage of our world-leading research which shapes your course and spans across the globe — from low-carbon cities in the UK to resource governance in sub-Saharan Africa and conservation in Patagonian rainforests.
+- Our globally-renowned research spans the world— from low-carbon cities in the UK to resource governance in sub-Saharan Africa and conservation in Patagonian rainforests.
+This research feeds directly into your course, shaping your learning with the latest thinking.

-- Experience expertise teaching delivered by a programme team made up of internationally renowned academics working at the forefront of their fields and part of the School’s research institutes and groups.
+- Experience expert teaching delivered by a programme team made up of specialist academics working at the forefront of their fields

-- Benefit from excellent specialist facilities, including lecture theatres, seminar rooms and computer clusters housed in the School’s state-of-the-art building, fully equipped with the latest technology to support your learning.
+- Access excellent specialist facilities including lecture theatres, seminar rooms and computer clusters fully equipped with the latest technology to support your learning.

-- Put theory into practice with our extensive fieldwork activities located across the world, where you’ll advance your research skills and gain hands-on experience highly valued by employers in industry.
+- Put theory into practice with our fieldwork activities, where you’ll advance your research skills and gain hands-on experience highly valued by employers in industry.

-- Enhance your career prospects and give your CV that competitive edge before you graduate with our paid industrial work placement opportunities.
-Our close industry links have given previous students the chance to work at — and build professional relationships with — major organisations such as E.ON, Starbucks, Hilton and PepsiCo.
+- Enhance your career prospects and give your CV that competitive edge before you graduate by undertaking a work placement.
+Our close industry links have given previous students the chance to work at — and build professional relationships with — organisations such as E.ON, Starbucks, Hilton, Ramboll, Johnson & Johnson and PepsiCo.

 - Gain invaluable life experience and advance your personal development with our exciting study abroad programmes, spanning across many universities worldwide.